aniketkudale/covid-19-dashboard/README.md

 # covid-19-dashboard
-COVID-19 Dashboard using HTML, CSS and JavaScript Only
+COVID-19 Dashboard using HTML, CSS and JavaScript only